 A systematic search of the literature was performed to compare the effects of interventions that targeted sedentary behaviours or physical activity (PA) or physical fitness, on primary prevention of obesity in 6-12-year-old children.
 The search identified 146 reports that provided relevant data for meta-analysis.
-Point estimates in % body fat were higher for fitness interventions compared to PA interventions (Standardised mean difference = -0.11%; 95% CI = -0.26 to 0.04, and -0.04; 95% CI = -0.15 to 0.06, respectively).
-Including sedentary behaviour to a PA-oriented or fitness-oriented intervention was not accompanied by an increase in interventions.
+Point estimates in % body fat were higher for fitness interventions compared to PA interventions (Standardised mean difference = -0.11%; 95% CI = -0.26 to 0.04, and -0.04; 95% CI = - intervention was not accompanied by an increase in intervention effectiveness, as the point estimates were slightly smaller compared to PA-only or fitness-only interventions.
 Overall, the effects tended to be larger in girls than boys, especially for PA + sedentary behaviour interventions.
-There was some evidence for inequality, as the effects on BMI were seen when interventions were delivered in the general population (Standardised mean difference = -0.05, 95% CI = -0.07 to -0.02), but not in groups of disadvantaged children (Standardised mean difference = -0.05, 95% CI = -0.07 to -0.29 to 0.19).
-In conclusion, school-based PA interventions appear to be an effective strategy in the primary prevention of childhood obesity among 6-12-year-old children but targeting sedentary behaviour in addition to PA or fitness does not increase the effectiveness of the intervention.
+There was some evidence for inequality, as the effects on BMI were seen when interventions were delivered in the general population (Standardised mean difference = -0.05, 95% CI = -0.07 to -0.02), but not in groups of disadvantaged children (Standardised mean difference = -0.01, 95% CI= -0.29 to 0.19).
+In conclusion, school-based PA interventions appear to be an effective strategy in the primary prevention of childhood obesity among 6-12-year-old children but targeting sedentary behaviour in addition to